[CLASSIFIED] Preview of Action and Wonder

 Putting on the Squeeze: They say torture and threats don’t work, but your experiences in the field tell you differently.
 Once per session, if you have a subject at your mercy, you can make them divulge everything they know — however, out of desperation, they always insert one false fact, typically confirming your own biases.

-One response to “[CLASSIFIED] Preview of Action and Wonder”
+1 thought on “[CLASSIFIED] Preview of Action and Wonder”